Introduction

 Play with expectations.
 Play to lose.
 I didn't stalk no one suh, but people do want their fantasies.
 And my guitar player lived in the East Village.
 Does P really have a baby?
 How we wandered Manhattan.
 Left a message on John Cage's answering machine, didn'I?
 Did I walk her feet off too I wonder?
 Sorry e.
 Of course scrubbing the toilet with my toothbrush was comeuppance.
 But I expect I kissed you with that very mouth, so there.

 disorg.org was lost looooong ago.
 No hard feelings, I wuddna done nothin but another vanity site.
-It may be bad karma for the feller what stole it, I dunno, the operative question would be if he worked for Network Solutions in those dark days, since supposedly it was registered to me.
-Until it wasn't.
+It may be bad karma for the feller what stole it, I dunno, the operative question would be if he worked for Network Solutions in those dark days, since supposedly it was registered to me; until it wasn't.
 No notice, just the mysterious disappearance.
-Hell, in those days I had my own class C. Totally unroutable in AZ but whatever, I learned alot.
+Hell, in those days I had my own class C (I may still, but murk murk murk).
+Totally unroutable in AZ but whatever, I learned alot.
 Life is learning to lose, apologies gcarlin.

 Mentioned somewhere or other that you will lose everything and everyone.
 Am I morbid yet?
 So this will become a very large page.
 Much has been lost already.
 I used to write with a typewriter.
 Where's that stuff now?
 Riding the blog all the way back I see it started in October of '02.
 What can I recover before that?
 O tons my friends, tons and tons.
 But even with the blogs' bits of self-referential, repetitive redundant soliloquy I stand corrected.
 So good, get it down, get down.
 I only lived in Thailand three years?
 And where are the lil e adventures?
 She may be reading my S ravings and think I'm raging at her.
 Ha ha.
 As if.
 Anyone reading?
 Why?
 Hey, I loved both but I only played with one.
 O, the things we lose.
 And how I loved L, how still I do.
 But these are just some of the people.
 How about motorcycling to Ayuttaya by accident?
 How about the monkeys of Lop Buri?
 Well, you can see some of them on the pics page.
 But Phnom Penh?
 Lost.
 Perhaps well.
 Except the noodles.
 And Teda.
 They feature in the newest pornautobiographattempt.
 How will I back fill?
 Should I?
 Every day's remarkable.
 Stay tuned, here's another free novel...